 Sasha’s (Natalia Ryumina, Skin Traffik, Soldiers of the Damned) father has just died and as the last of her line, she’s gotten everything.
 So she and her husband Peter (Nick Wittman, Terminator: Dark Fate, Mars) hop a flight to Kyiv to check out part of the inheritance.
 A large townhouse that originally belonged to her grandfather.

 It’s a huge, beautiful, townhouse in the center of the city.
-Which means the fact it’s sat empty since he for so long should be a hint that there’s something wrong.
+This means the fact it’s sat empty since he for so long should be a hint that there’s something wrong.
 The glares from people on the street as they arrive should be another.
-The housekeeper’s elusiveness when asked about these things should have them sleeping in a hotel.
+The housekeeper’s elusiveness, when asked about these things, should have them sleeping in a hotel.

-There’s also the expected issues with the locals such as Roman (Yuriy Dyak).
+There are also the expected issues with the locals such as Roman (Yuriy Dyak).
 He looks like he stepped out of the 1970s and claims to be a lawyer while trying to get Sasha to sign paperwork that’s in Cyrillic.
 He tries to act friendly and fails.
-The three sinister looking goons who stand staring at the building don’t even try to act.
+The three sinister-looking goons who stand staring at the building don’t even try to act.